Pinhole Photography Book

 Cameron has been a film photographer for 30 years as a national award winning photojournalist and as a fine art photographer with his pinhole and Holga cameras.

 Cameron has published two photojournalism photography books with digital photography.
 For Around Wisco: Hiking the Ice Age Trail he documented his hike of the entire 1200 mile Ice Age Trail.
-His second book is Ristad Farms: Grain Farming in the Red River Valley where Cameron spent an entire season on the farm in Minnesota documenting life on a modern farm.
+In his second book Ristad Farms: Grain Farming in the Red River Valley, Cameron spent an entire season in Minnesota documenting life on a modern farm.

 Cameron’s film photography has been awarded “best in photography” many times at art festivals.
 His film photography zine Small Towns – Big Spaces was acquired by the National Art Gallery Library in Washington D.C.